Year 2 MSc - A detailed outline

 Your investment for Year 2 of the MSc Endodontology programme

-The fee for Year 2 which includes all course materials, university fees and VAT is £6300 (there is an additional fee of £510 for the online research module which is paid direct to The University normally during the Spring).
+The fee for Year 2 (effective for 2020/2021 academic year) which includes all course materials, university fees and VAT is £6650 (there is an additional fee of approximately £500 for the online research module which is paid direct to The University normally during the Spring).
 On completion of Year 2, you could then choose to exit the programme with a Postgraduate Diploma in Endodontology OR carry on with Year 3 of the programme.

 From 2018/19 academic year, the university are charging a fee for any reassessments and you would be invoiced a fee of £180 inc VAT for any reassessments per 20 credit module.
 This extra fee only applies for reassessments.

 Easy payment options.
-To secure your place on Year 2 of the programme, we would normally require a deposit of £450 at the time of application and then by regular monthly payments over the duration of the programme.
+To secure your place on Year 2 of the programme, we would require a deposit of £650 at the time of application and then by regular monthly payments over the duration of the programme.

 Entry Requirements for Year 2 of the MSc Endodontology programme